 There is only one degree and one major offered within the School of ATEC: the Bachelor of Arts in Arts, Technology, and Emerging Communication.
 Within that major, all students start on a degree plan that allows them the flexibility to combine one or more focus areas with a solid foundation in applied design.
-Students with particular interests and talents in the areas of Animation, Critical Media Studies, or Games will have the opportunity later to apply to a specialized concentration (also called a pathway) will allow them to focus on their concentration area even further.
+Students with particular interests and talents in the areas of Animation & Games or Critical Media Studies will have the opportunity later to apply to a specialized concentration (also called a pathway), which will allow them to focus on their concentration area even further.

 ATEC Degree Overview

 The ATEC degree can be divided into five categories: